MindscapeHQ/raygun4ruby/README.md

 Either in your Raygun initializer or wherever else takes your fancy :)

+### Other Configuration options

+For a complete list of configuration options see the [configuration.rb](https://github.com/MindscapeHQ/raygun4ruby/blob/master/lib/raygun/configuration.rb) file

 ## Found a bug?

 Oops!
 Just let us know by opening an Issue on Github.